transaction-fraud/ToggleAutotuning/README.md

 ## Usage
 - Download the zip from this github (Click < > Code → Download ZIP)
-- Find the `exe` folder and double click launch.ps1
+- Go in the `exe` folder and run launch.ps1
 - Click the windows tray (up arrow |**^**| on the taskbar)